 Free or Cheap Things to Do in San Diego

 Times and locations vary

-Is your wallet hurting from the holidays?
+Looking to save some cash, but still enjoy the city?
 In San Diego, there are still plenty of activities to enjoy for free or on the cheap.
-Go for a hike at Torrey Pines State Park or Cowles Mountain, stroll Balboa Park, try a new craft brewery, admire the murals of Chicano Park or read a book at a downtown park.
+Go for a hike at Torrey Pines State Park or Cowles Mountain, stroll Balboa Park, try a new craft brewery, admire the murals of Chicano Park, or read a book at a downtown park.
 Get out there and explore America’s Finest City.